michaelchadwick/ybixo-book/src/comparison.md

 }
 ```

-This means that Oxiby is easier to write, because you don't need to keep track of references and mutability.
+This means that Ybixo is easier to write, because you don't need to keep track of references and mutability.
 The trade-off is that you can introduce bugs by mutating data that should be immutable.

 ### Move semantics